 “I’m sure it’s fine,” Susan said.
 “We know he was still around until yesterday.
 People saw him at the diner the morning after he walked out.”

 She was rubbing Isadore’s back.
 At the phrase “walked out”, Isadore tightened up and grabbed her knees.
-Disappeared, Susan chided herself.
-Next time, say he disappeared.
+Left, Susan chided herself.
+Next time, say he Left.

 “I need to get Maisey ready for her PT appointment,” Isadore mumbled.

 “Okay,” Susan said.
 “I need to go follow a lead.
 I think he may have taken an Amtrak out of town.
 Okay?”

 Her sister nodded, staring at the carpet.
 There was a huge, amoeba-shaped stain below them, something like grape juice or red wine.

 — — -

 There were only two lines that passed through that Amtrak station on Wednesday mornings: The Silver Meteor, which ran north to New York City, and the Silver Star, which went down south to Miami.
 Susan had no reason to guess one or the other, but she imagined Alexei was heading north.
 Maybe it was because he was Russian.
 Maybe it was because there were more miles to go in that direction.
 She imagined that if she were the one trying to escape, that’s the direction she would go in.
 So she asked for a time table and a list of stops.